- Phishing is the act of sending out malicious emails and has been the cause of $1.2 billion in loss.

 Your greatest defense against phishing emails and social engineering, in general, is your suspicion.
-You should always remain 100% suspicious of every request for information, money, and data that you receive – even if it comes from you CEO.
+You should always remain 100% suspicious of every request for information, money, and data that you receive – even if it comes from your CEO.
 Here are a few tips to help you and your fellow team members protect your business and yourselves from everyday phishing scams:

 - Consider the request carefully, and don’t always respond immediately.
-Ask yourself why someone would need this information, if this is typically how things are handled, and if this is coming from and going to the appropriate source.
+Ask yourself why someone would need this information.
+If this is typically how things are handled, and if this is coming from and going to the appropriate source.

 - Use strong anti-phishing software that protects your inbox and your internet browsing.

 - Regularly train and educate your staff members on how to effectively detect and avoid phishing emails.